manushyaaa/NASA-APOD-BOT/README.md

 # NASA-APOD-BOT
- Tweets the lastest APOD to a twitter acount
+ Tweets the latest APOD to a twitter acount